 It’s no secret that we’re really into salt crystals.
-We love making salt crystals because they are easy, take just a little while to make, and they illustrate so many fun scientific principles!
+We love making salt crystals as one of our science experiments for kids because they are easy, take just a little while to make, and they illustrate so many fun scientific principles!
 With a single salt crystal, you can learn about salt molecules, ionic bonds, evaporation, molecule attraction, and the chemical properties of salt and water.
 There is a lot going on behind this super easy science experiment!
 For Easter, we decided to make salt crystal Easter eggs to round our our Easter STEM activities!

 This post contains affiliate links for your convenience.

 12 Ball Mason Jar with Lid – Regular Mouth – 16 oz by JardenMorton Salt Regular Salt, 26 Oz, Pack of 2CHENILLE STICKS PIPE CLEANERS for Craft 100pcs Set by Colorona – Extra Long Reusable Chenille Wire Stem – Bendable & Twistable Summer Art Pipes – Kids Safe – Assorted Colors (12 Inches) 2017 EditionHome-X Wooden Clothespins.
 Set of 50.

 What you’ll need to make salt crystal Easter eggs:

 - Mason jars (1 jar for each egg)